GUNN HIGH SCHOOL STUDENT ACTIVITIES

 • Organizes homecoming game competitors for class, float building, and airbands

-• Manages class funds and organize fundraisers (grams, Stanford parking, etc.)
+• Manages class funds and organizes fundraisers (grams, Stanford parking, etc.)

 • Recruits contestants for games throughout year